Open-Source-Armada/OSA-Shoggoth-Mk1/README.md

 Ship is set to both fly and aim at a smooth sensitivity (tune to your taste), Boost keybind removes these limits allowing for faster pitch/yaw.

 This can be altered to be the more common method of aiming, having higher sense as standard, and having the ships pitch/yaw slow down for aiming.
 (Swap the BoostMin/BoostMax Off values with its On values, remember to set it in the pitch/yaw lever fields too)

 Armoured using known methods of meta plating, including big plate health, voxel armour, segmented and layered plating and plasma/rail sacrifice plates.

-Its primarlily plated using a char with alloys across the front face of the ship.
+Its primarily plated using a char with alloys across the front face of the ship.

 108 m/s max speed using T3 thrusters.